Peruvian currency fast facts

 - Cash is king in Peru.
 ATMs are widely available, particularly in cities, and many will allow you to withdraw either soles or US dollars.
 Always stay vigilant when you're using an ATM on the street; don't use ATMs at night and use only guarded ATMs, particularly those that are inside banks or buildings.

 - If you can, try to take money out in small bills, also known as billetes pequeños, as getting change in Peru is tricky.
+You can also get larger bills changed at banks.

 - Watch out for fake US and Peruvian sol banknotes, especially when receiving change from taxi drivers or changing money on the street.
 To avoid these, it is best to carry small change and withdraw cash from ATMs or convert your money in banks or major hotels.